 Siddh Naga Sadhus can walk over water, fly high in air, levitate and stay in air.
-They are beyond limitations of life on earth.
+They are beyond limitations of a life on earth.
 They do dhyan at behest of their Guru who follows communication from the Bhagwan.
-Hatha yogis can absorb immense pain and take it to a level that their body’s immune system becomes pain and disease proof.
+Hatha yogis can absorb immense pain and take it to a level that their body’s immune system becomes torture and disease proof.
 The immortality of Sukshma Sarira controls human body and escapes mayic principles of life.
 Scientists and doctors of material world call it miracle as they are ignorant about the Hindu science of Sthula sarir, Sukshma sarir and Karan sarir.

 The Adornments and Ornaments of Naga Sadhus

 Adorning the body is part of the ritual of Naga Sadhus.
 They don different type of spiritual things all over their body to feel closer to Bhagwan Shiv.

 Bhasm भस्म (Ash): Bhasm keeps body safe and unaffected from environmental pollution and is like second skin for the Nagas.
 Other Shiv Bhakts also rub their body with ash to enact the Avghad (औघड़) form of Shiv Bhagwan, they give respect to Mahadev while portraying themselves in the form of Shiv.